Purpose

 format_type_options

-TYPE = 'PARQUET': specifies the format of the external file asPARQUET.TYPE = 'ORC': specifies the format of the external file asORC.
+TYPE = 'PARQUET': specifies the external file format asPARQUET.TYPE = 'ORC': specifies the external file format asORC.

 properties_type_options

-API_MODEandSPLITare supported from V4.3.5 BP3.tunnel_api(default value):No special network configuration is required: applicable to all deployment scenarios, regardless of whether OceanBase Database and MaxCompute are in the same VPC (Virtual Private Cloud).
+API_MODEandSPLITparameters are supported starting from V4.3.5 BP3.tunnel_api(default):No special network configuration is required: applicable to all deployment scenarios, without the need for OceanBase Database and MaxCompute to be in the same VPC (Virtual Private Cloud).

-No additional MaxCompute permissions are required: only AccessID and AccessKey are needed for authentication, without the need to enable the MaxCompute Storage API.
+No additional MaxCompute permissions are required: only the AccessID and AccessKey are needed for authentication, without the need to enable the MaxCompute Storage API permission.

 - OceanBase Database and MaxCompute are not deployed in the same VPC.